VxidDev/eduDuck/README.md

 ---

-> Due to technical issues update development will be slowed time for unknown time.
+> Due to technical issues update development will be slowed down for unknown time.

 **AI-powered study companion** that transforms your notes into interactive quizzes, flashcards, and enhanced study materials.